MattheosCelikel/Website-Project/README.md

-//This is a copy of the original repository done with my 3 other team members.
+# This is a copy of the original repository done with my 3 other team members.

 # Structuring of front-end content
 - Image folder